pyplati/platipy/paper.md

 ![Visualisation of planned radiotherapy dose overlaid on a patient's CT image produced using PlatiPy.\label{fig:vis_example}](figure_1.png)

-This tool has proven useful across many projects and is capable of producing visualisations of results fit for publication, such as those in [@Finnegan2021; @Finnegan2022] *Ad Vicky C's paper once accepted, find out if anyone else has published using PlatiPy vis tools*.
+This tool has proven useful across many projects and is capable of producing visualisations of results fit for publication, such as those in [@Finnegan2021; @Finnegan2022].

 ### DICOM Conversion